 The decline of Britain's Medicinal Leech

 The number of Medicinal Leeches in Britain has declined spectacularly.
 Once found in high abundance at hundreds of sites, there are now only four main populations left: in Kent, Hampshire, Dorset and Cumbria.
 In England, this unusual species has been pushed to the edge of extinction.
 Its decline was initiated by the historical medical trade, when millions of leeches were exported abroad.
-More recently, changes in land use, wetland drainage and loss of grazing that have contributed to its rapid declines.
+More recently, changes in land use, wetland drainage and loss of grazing have contributed to its rapid decline.

 Medicinal Leeches are now a global conservation priority, and are listed under a raft of international legislation, including: Appendix III of the Bern Convention, Appendix II of the Convention on International Trade in Endangered Species (CITES), Annex V of the Habitats Directive and the IUCN Red List.